dmbarbour/awelon/AboutAwelon.md

         takem= [[assocr] second roll2] first %  (x*(sL*(sC*sR)))*(hL*hR)
                assocr roll2 [roll2] second

-Note: there are no default words or imports in Awelon.
+There are no default words or imports in Awelon.
 Only literals can be used without an import.
+If there is something like a common prelude or standard environment, it must be on the import line.
+Consequently, it is not difficult for developers to create alternative programming environments (the only requirement is that literals are added to the first element of a pair).

 *NOTE:* I believe developers shouldn't need more than a line of boiler plate before they get to useful work, which is why I allow multiple imports on one line.
 I discourage deep, hierarchical module systems.
 Libraries should generally be exported at the package layer.
 Ambiguity is rare in practice, and resolved easily enough.
 Modules as software components are encouraged to export 'this' and little else.